futuredapp/Monkey-Madness/README.md

 2. Start `./monkey_madness` using terminal, you can specify optional arguments
   - argument1 - number of input events (touch, scroll, swipe...) that monkey will attempt to perform
   - argument2 - seed for generating random events (could be useful to repeat test which failed)
-  - argument3 - absolute path to directory where you want to save crash logs, for example `-o=/home/login/Desktop` or `--output=/home/login/Documents`
+  - argument3 - absolute path to directory where you want to save crash logs, for example `--output=/home/login/Documents` or `-o=/home/login/Desktop`
-  - argument4 - absolute path to .apk which you want to test, for example `-i=/home/login/Desktop/sample.apk` or `--install=/home/login/Documents/sample.apk`
+  - argument4 - absolute path to .apk file which you want to test, for example `--install=/home/login/Documents/sample.apk` or `-i=/home/login/Desktop/sample.apk`
   - argument5 - quiet output `-q` or `--quiet`
 3. Script will lock app to full screen to prevent monkey escape
 4. Monkey will furiously tap screen and try to crash your app